maxwell-geospatial/geodl/README.md

 Note: This release has yet to be submitted to CRAN.

-1. Support for four model architectures: UNet, UNet with MobileNetv2 encoder, UNet3+, and HRNet
+1. Support for three model architectures: UNet, UNet with MobileNetv2 encoder, and UNet3+
 2. UNet with MobileNetv2 encoder is no longer limited to three input predictor variables
 3. Assessment and prediction functions now expect a nn_module object as opposed to a luz fitted object
 4. Dynamically generate chips during training process as opposed to saving them to disk beforehand (still experimental)